Gilead Australia Fellowship Grants Program

 • concluding in no more than 18 months after execution of agreement

-*A maximum award for successful proposals will be $60,000 AUD.
+*The maximum award for successful proposals will be $60,000 AUD.

 Amounts awarded may vary, with the exact amount of funding allocated to each project dependent on the nature of the project.
-Funding is entirely independent of the use of any therapeutic agent.
+Funding is entirely independent of the use of any therapeutic agent

 What are the conditions of funding?